niess/danton/docs/source/geometry.rst

 Earth structure
 ---------------

-Danton Model's the Earth interior structure according to the Preliminary Reference Earth Model (`PREM`_).
+Danton models the Earth's interior structure according to the Preliminary Reference Earth Model (`PREM`_).
 That is, the Earth is composed of concentric layers, ranging from the very core to the surface, with varying bulk densities depending on the depth.